tviitanen/introduction-to-web-development/README.md

 ### PLOT

 In the game, the goal is to collect stars.
 Each yellow star gives you 10 points.
 When all yellow stars are collected, new stars are dropped to game.
 Also, bomb is added to the game.
 If bomb touches you, it's game over.
 On the ground, there is an enemy tracking your location and trying to kill you.
 If you eat mushroom, you get sick.
 Player and enemy movement slows down and background turns green.
 Extra effort doesn't go unnoticed.
 You get double points when sick.
-From red star you can get more points and spawn to a new map, but it is not required to collect (new stars are dropped anyway).
+You can kill enemies by jumping over them.
+You also earn points from killing enemies.
+From collecting a red star you can get more points and spawn to a new map, but it is not required to collect (new stars are dropped anyway).
 Second map has more enemies, but you get more points by collecting stars.

 ### DEVELOPMENT